FreeRateUpdate/docs/post-leads-api.md

 ----- | ----- | -----------
-success | boolean | If the lead was accepted or not errors | array | For each error, an error object with a 'type' and 'message' property lead_id | integer | The unique identifier for the lead on success.
-0 if not.
+success | boolean | If the lead was accepted or not errors | array | For each error, an error object with a 'type' and 'message' property data | object | Will contain our unique identifier for a lead if successful

 Example Good Response:
 ```